 Alternatively, patients can call (617) 660-5370 to request a hard copy of a registration form.

 Upon approval, patients will be provided a temporary medical marijuana card that can be printed directly from a computer.
 Patients will then receive an actual medical marijuana I.D. card within four weeks.

-Qualifying medical conditions for Massachusetts medical marijuana
+MA Qualifying medical conditions